renaudcerrato/Hook/README.md

 }
 ```

-**Step 2** Add it in your root build.gradle at the end of repositories:
+**Step 2** Add Jitpack in your root build.gradle at the end of repositories:
 ```gradle
 allprojects {
 	repositories {